 When girls reach years 10, 11 and 12 they are able to stand for leadership positions as senior officers or junior officers.
 Officers oversee the organisation of all events.
 A spirit of fun and healthy competition is promoted and events are designed to include everyone – even teachers!
 At City we are lucky to have external guests who are invited to adjudicate house debating, music and drama competitions.

 Fleet is on a roll.
 Winners of the house cup in 2016, 2018, and 2019, Fleet is the house to beat.
-The green team have an impressive record in raising money for charity.
+Most recently, in 2023, Fleet managed to achieve an overall win for sports day!
+The green team also have an impressive record in raising money for charity.
 In previous years, Fleet has raised funds for COSMIC which supports the children in the intensive care units at St Mary’s Hospital in London.

 Named after St Bride’s Church on Fleet Street, this house is known for its infectious house spirit.
 The house’s colour is yellow – sunny and optimistic for next year’s victory!
 The house captain team work hard to ensure every Thursday morning assembly is something to look forward to.